clivetong/Talks/dynamicpgo/README.md

         - most programs call the same type of instance at the same points
         - old tech - PICs

-    4 Friendier to the caches by hot path analysis
+    4 Friendlier to the caches by hot path analysis